 This Super Easy Oreo Mug Cake is the easiest Oreo cake recipe ever to fix a quick sweet treat.

-Plus, this is a vegan mug cake, egg-free and dairy-free too.
+Plus, this vegan mug cake is also egg-free and dairy-free.

 What’s The Oreo Mug Cake TikTok Recipe?

 The classic TikTok recipe is a 2-ingredient Oreo Mug Cake made of crushed Oreo and milk.